-Saint Paul does not have a dedicated program or funding source to address gaps in the sidewalk network.
+Saint Paul does not have a dedicated program or funding source to address gaps in the sidewalk network or build other pedestrian infrastructure such as stairs or pathways that are not adjacent to a street.
 The amount of sidewalk infill constructed each year varies.
-Sidewalk infill is completed on a project-by-project basis and is funded several different ways: property owner assessments; county, federal and state grants; site plan review requiring sidewalk on redeveloped properties; and street reconstruction.
+Sidewalk infill is completed on a project-by-project basis and is funded several different ways: street reconstruction; county, federal and state grants; site plan review requiring sidewalk on redeveloped properties; and property owner assessments.